-- The top 10 agents account for 40 45% of enrolments. - Direct enrolments account for 20 25% of enrolments. - · Remaining enrolments are from all other agents.
+- 1. The top 10 agents account for 40% 45% of enrolments. - Direct enrolments account for around 20% of enrolments. - 3.
+Remaining enrolments are from all other agents.

-ALG pays its agents a commission that typically ranges from 22.5 - 25% of the tuition fees for the enrolled course, dependant on the volume of enrolments received.
+ALG pays its agents a commission that ranges from 22.5% - 25% of the tuition fees for the enrolled course, dependant on the volume of enrolments received.
 Commissions are paid on a per term basis after receipt of payment from the respective student.
-In some cases the agents retain their commission from fees received by the enrolling student and remit a net payment to ALG.
+In some cases, the agents retain their commission from fees received by the enrolling student and remit a net payment to ALG.

-As outlined above, ALG also facilitates direct enrolments for students not coming through an agent.
-This accounted for around 20% of international enrolments in FY15.
+As outlined above ALG also facilitates direct enrolments for students not coming through an agent.
+Total commission as a proportion of international student tuition revenue was approximately 18.0% in FY15 and approximately 21.7% in H1, FY16.
 Increasing direct enrolments presents an opportunity for the Company to improve its gross margin.

 The Australian Government assesses student visas based on the immigration risk posed by applicants from a particular country studying in a particular education sector.
 Assessment level 1 represents the lowest immigration risk and assessment level 3 the highest.
-The higher the assessment level the greater the evidence an applicant is required to demonstrate to support their claims for the grant of a student visa.
-Similarly less evidence is required of applicants from lower assessment levels in order to streamline visa processing.
-The majority of ALG's international students are from countries with low assessment levels, which means it is easier for them to attain a student visa.
+The higher the assessment level, the greater the evidence an applicant is required to demonstrate to support their claims for the grant of a student visa.
+Similarly, less evidence is required of applicants from lower assessment levels in order to streamline visa processing.
+The majority of ALG students are from countries with low assessment levels, which means it is easier for them to attain a student visa.